 Rewards credit cards tend to come at a higher interest rate than other credit cards.
 Most cards carry APRs that range from 13%-25%.
 The exact interest rate will vary based on your credit score.

 (The higher your credit score is, the lower your APR would normally be on any loan or line of credit.
-That includes credit cards.)
+That includes credit cards with good rewards.)

 Due to the higher APRs on rewards cards, they're not a good idea if you struggle to pay your balance in full each month.